RDVH8/starter-hugo-academic/content/home/experience.md

     company_logo: Utah_Utes_-_U_logo
     location: Salt Lake City, UT
     date_start: '2017-08-01'
-    date_end: ''
+    date_end: '2022-08-01'
-    description: Work on NIH-funded projects on the intergenerational transmission of emotion dysregulation.
-Served as the lead for the heart rate variability data cleaning team, collected semi-structured interview data from pregnant women, and most recently served as a statistical consultant for graduate student and faculty investigators for the grant.
+    description: Worked on NIH-funded projects on the intergenerational transmission of emotion dysregulation.
+Served as the lead for the heart rate variability data cleaning team, collected semi-structured interview data from pregnant women, and most recently served as a statistical consultant for graduate student and faculty investigators for our grant specifically.

   - title: Graduate Teaching Assistant and Instructor
     company: Dept. of Psychology, University of Utah